-Because many of our semiconductor solutions are designed for the multimedia consumer electronics market such as smartphones, tablets, digital cameras, and desktop and notebook PCs, we expect our business to be subject to seasonality, with increased net sales in the second half of each year, when customers place orders to meet increased demand during year-end holiday seasons, and decreased net sales in the first half of each year.
-However, our rapid sales growth in recent years makes assessment of the impact of seasonal factors on our business difficult.
+Because many of our semiconductor solutions are designed for the mobile and computing devices markets, we expect our business to be subject to seasonality, with higher net sales generally in the second half of each year, when customers place orders to meet increased demand during year-end holiday seasons.
+However, our rapid sales growth and changing product mix in recent years could make assessment of the impact of seasonal factors on our business difficult.